North Carolina Says It Is Suing 8 E-Cigarette Companies

 "While tobacco use among teens dropped from 28 percent to just above 5 percent from 2000 to 2017, the rise of e-cigarettes has led the number of high schoolers using tobacco products back up to nearly 30 percent and 7 percent among middle schoolers," Stein's office said.

-The Food and Drug Administration has warned that teen vaping in the U.S. has reached "an epidemic proportion," and is trying to reduce the sales and marketing of the devices to teens.
+The Food and Drug Administration has warned that teen vaping in the U.S. has reached "an epidemic proportion" and is trying to reduce the sales and marketing of the devices to teens.

 Many e-cigarettes contain nicotine, the addictive chemical found in cigarettes.

 According to the U.S. Surgeon General, nicotine is particularly dangerous to young people.
 "Nicotine exposure during adolescence and young adulthood can cause addiction and harm the developing brain," it said.
-Last year, 20 percent of high school students said they'd used e-cigarettes in the past month.
+Last year, 20% of high school students said they'd used e-cigarettes in the past month.

 San Francisco officials recently voted to ban the sale and distribution of e-cigarettes in that city.